ray-project/kuberay/docs/guidance/rayservice-troubleshooting.md

 #### Issue 4: Incorrect `import_path`.

-The format of the `import_path` is not very straightforward.
-You can refer to [the documentation](https://docs.ray.io/en/latest/serve/api/doc/ray.serve.schema.ServeApplicationSchema.html#ray.serve.schema.ServeApplicationSchema.import_path) for more details.
+You can refer to [the documentation](https://docs.ray.io/en/latest/serve/api/doc/ray.serve.schema.ServeApplicationSchema.html#ray.serve.schema.ServeApplicationSchema.import_path) for more details about the format of `import_path`.
 Taking [the MobileNet YAML file](../../ray-operator/config/samples/ray-service.mobilenet.yaml) as an example, the `import_path` is `mobilenet.mobilenet:app`.
 The first `mobilenet` is the name of the directory in the `working_dir`, the second `mobilenet` is the name of the Python file in the directory `mobilenet/`,